More than funding

 New teams will be issued with an invoice for either:

-Invoices are issued from May onwards when our bursary scheme opens and must be paid within 30 days of receipt or the bursary/participation may be forefeited.
-Early team registration closes on 31 July 2025.
-Late team registration will be announced later.
+Invoices are issued from May onwards when our bursary scheme opens and must be paid within 30 days of receipt, or the bursary/participation may be forfeited.
+Team registration closes on 30 September 2025.
+Any bursary applications must be submitted by 26 September.

 Fundraising